wapm-packages/cowsay/README.md

 # Cowsay

-You can install cowsay by doing:
+You can install cowsay with:

 ```shell
 wapm install cowsay